yorik1984/newpaper.nvim/README.md

 ### 🌟 Features

-+ 2 styles to choose from:
++ Two styles to choose from:
     + Light
     + Dark
 + Lualine theme